felixleopoldo/benchpress/docs/source/json_overview.rst

 The file formats are described in :ref:`file_formats`.

 The different sources of data, obtained by combining the fixed files and the ordinary modules, can be summarised in five scenarios shown in the table below.
-Scenario I is the typical scenario for data analysts, where the user provides one or more datasets by hand.
-Scenario II is similar to Scenario I, with the difference that the user also provides the true graph underlying the data.
+:ref:`I` is the typical scenario for data analysts, where the user provides one or more datasets by hand. :ref:`II` is similar to :ref:`I`, with the difference that the user also provides the true graph underlying the data.
 This situation arises e.g. when replicating a simulation study from the literature, where both the true graph and the dataset are given.
-Scenarios III-V are pure benchmarking scenarios, where either all of the graphs, parameters and data are generated (V) or the graphs and possibly parameters are specified by the user (III, IV).
+Scenarios :ref:`III` - :ref:`V` are pure benchmarking scenarios, where either all of the graphs, parameters and data are generated (:ref:`V`) or the graphs and possibly parameters are specified by the user (:ref:`III`, :ref:`IV`).

 +-----+-----------+------------+-----------+
 |     | Graph     | Parameters | Data      |